 Dräger is a German company founded in 1889 by J. Heinrich Dräger and Carl Gerling that deals in breathing equipment and gas detection and monitoring devices.
 Dräger Medical, the division responsible for producing medical equipment like ventilators and BiPAP machines, is based in Lübeck, Germany.
 The division employs around 14,000 employees, with around half of those employees working in research, development, and production.
 The division has other locations for research and production in Best, Netherlands; Richmond Hill, Ontario; Telford, Pennsylvania; Andover, Massachusetts; and Shanghai, China.

 The Dräger Oxylog 2000 is a transport ventilator designed to provide support to a patient’s failing respiratory system.
-Because a ventilator provides vital oxygen to the lungs of a patient that will likely perspire without it, these devices must be designed with several control mechanisms to provide the correct pressures and oxygen levels suitable for a given patient.
+Because a ventilator provides vital oxygen to the lungs of a patient who is experiencing difficulty breathing on their own, these devices must be designed with several control mechanisms to provide the correct pressures and oxygen levels suitable for a given patient.
 The Oxylog 2000 features a compact and rugged design for portability and ease of use, as the ventilator is primarily used in emergency situations or during patient transport.
-It offers several volume controlled modes such as IPPV/CMV, SIPPV / A/C, CPAP, and SIMV as well as supporting both invasive and non-invasive ventilation.
-The Oxylog 2000 also uses standardized disposable tubes, which are compatible with the Oxylog 3000.
-An LCD screen in conjunction with an analog pressure gauge supply the operator with all the volume, pressure, and frequency parameters they need.
+It offers several volume-controlled modes such as IPPV/CMV, SIPPV / A/C, CPAP, and SIMV.
+It also supports both invasive and non-invasive ventilation.

 - Time-cycled, volume-constant

 - Integrated PEEP valve tolerances: 0 - 15 mbar/cm H2O

 - Battery life: 6 hours while disconnected from mains power